MicrosoftDocs/cpp-docs/docs/atl/reference/atl-http-utility-functions.md

  Caller-allocated buffer to receive the canonicalized URL.

  `pdwMaxLength`
  Pointer to a variable that contains the length in characters of `szCanonicalized`.
-If the function succeeds, the variable receives the number of characters written to the buffer not including the terminating null character.
+If the function succeeds, the variable receives the number of characters written to the buffer including the terminating null character.
 If the function fails, the variable receives the required length in bytes of the buffer including space for the terminating null character.

  `dwFlags`
  ATL_URL flags controlling the behavior of this function.